IntersectMBO/cardano-node-tests/README.md

 * `MARKEXPR` – specifies marker expression for pytest (default: unset)
 * `TEST_THREADS` – specifies the number of pytest workers (default: 20)
 * `CLUSTERS_COUNT` – number of cluster instances that will be started (default: 9)
-* `CLUSTER_ERA` – cluster era for Cardano node – used for selecting the correct cluster start script (default: babbage)
+* `CLUSTER_ERA` – cluster era for Cardano node – used for selecting the correct cluster start script (default: conway)
 * `COMMAND_ERA` – era for cardano-cli commands – can be used for creating Shelley-era (Allegra-era, ...) transactions (default: unset)
 * `NUM_POOLS` – number of stake pools created in each cluster instance (default: 3)
 * `ENABLE_P2P` – use P2P networking instead of the default legacy networking (default: unset)